MicheleMessina-debug/currate/README.md

-# Currate
+# ScanBot

-**currate** is a flexible Python tool designed to find web endpoints that do **not** enforce rate limiting, helping security researchers identify potential vulnerabilities related to high request rates.
+**ScanBot** is a flexible Python tool designed to find web endpoints that do **not** enforce rate limiting, helping security researchers identify potential vulnerabilities related to high request rates.

 ---